 Another peculiar aspect of the narrative is that it slowly veers away from the gay romance, and the LGBT theme eventually becomes subordinate to something else.
 Of course this is not a problem: erecting a central pillar of homosexuality is not compulsory for a good film.
 The problem is that the subplot which ascends into foreground lacks profundity and so the drama at the end of the film becomes a little petty, and the plot becomes somewhat flimsy.

 Centre of my World showed at BFI Flare London LGBT Film Festival in March 2017, when this piece was originally written.
-The film is out in cinemas across the UK on Friday, September 15th.
+The film was out in cinemas across the UK in September, and it’s now on BFI Player.